SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    at the point that the closure is executed.
    This means that you cannot access any other property values from within your closure, even if those properties have default values.
+   You also cannot use the implicit ``self`` property, or call any of the instance's methods.
-   Closures should only be used to provide a default value when that default value is always the same, and is independent of any outside values.
+   Closures should only be used to provide a default value when the default value is always the same, and is independent of any outside values.

 The example below defines a structure called ``CheckersBoard``,